glatterf42/cosmoca-reproducibility/vsc5/README.md

 spack load --only package gcc/5i4t2bo #11.2.0

-spack load --only package openmpi/rtp2q2k #4.1.3
+spack load --only package openmpi/2k4wn7u #4.1.4 works at least for Gadget-4 after 4.1.3 has been deleted

 spack load --only package fftw/v3g4kha #3.3.10